glasfisch3000/zokazeba/Adjectives/Adjective Concept.md

 # Negation

 Any adjective can be negated using the suffix `-yid`.
 For many adjectives, there are dedicated adjectives that express their exact opposite, e.g. `nibu` = "alive" ↔ `voru` = "dead".
-If possible, the dedicated opposite adjective should always be used.
+If possible, the dedicated opposite adjective should always be used instead of simply negating the original one.

 Rule: "not \[adjective]" = \[adjective]`-yid`
 Example: `mizu-yid` = "not good"